-It’s more likely to happen if you’ve been told your level of risk for getting foot problems is high.
+This is more likely to happen if you’ve been told your level of risk for getting foot problems is high.
 This means that a minor problem with your feet could quickly become something very serious.

-Signs of a serious foot problem
+14 signs of a serious foot problem

 It’s good to take time out to sit down and have a proper look at your feet every day.
-If you notice any changes or that you feel unwell you should do something about it straightaway.
+If you notice any changes or that you feel unwell you should do something about it straight away.

 - pain (burning)

 - a dull ache